LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Liberal Studies Core First Year Global Study

-Eligible LS Core students may choose to begin their program in New York or at NYU Florence, London, Paris, Madrid (Fall 2020)*, or Washington, DC.
+Eligible LS Core students may choose to begin their program in New York or at NYU Florence, London, Madrid (Fall 2020)*, or Washington, DC.
 Students examine the world’s major cultural traditions and the ways in which they are connected through six core curriculum courses (“Writing as Exploration” and “Writing as Critical Inquiry”; “Arts and Cultures across Antiquity” and “Arts and Cultures towards the Crossroads”; “Global Works and Society: Antiquity” and “Global Works and Society in a Changing World”) that are offered at all the first-year global academic sites.
 Students take two additional courses designed to enhance their international experience (for example, Italian language in Florence) and more deeply integrate them into the local community.
 Students in these global programs live and learn at NYU global academic centers, which offer NYU courses in NYU-managed academic facilities, a full-time staff, LS faculty, and faculty hired locally and approved by LS in New York.
 The centers also guarantee student housing assignments.

 LS Core students may be selected by the Office of Undergraduate Admissions for a particular global study location, if they indicate on their admissions application that they would be open to or would prefer to begin at a first year global site.